Inkjet printing: Ink formulations

-The earliest reference to a continuous inkjet ink (CIJ) in the 1971 patent US3596285A states " The preferred ink is characterized by viscosity and surface tension characteristics such that the liquid will be maintained over span under the force with which it is moving in bridge or stream.
+The earliest reference to a continuous inkjet ink (CIJ) in the 1971 patent US3596285A states "The preferred ink is characterized by viscosity and surface tension characteristics such that the liquid will be maintained over span under the force with which it is moving in bridge or stream.
 Implicit in such requirement is that the pressure applied to the ink in formation of said stream is sufficient to form a jet and to impart enough energy to carry the jet as a continuous liquid mass notwithstanding the defective forces which are or may be applied.
 Furthermore, the color of the ink and the color of the carrier should be such that good optical contrast is formed there between the following printing.
 The preferred ink is a "hot-melt ink".
 That is to say it will assume a solid phase at the temperature of the carrier and liquid phase at some higher temperature.
 The range of commercially available ink compositions which could meet the requirement of the invention are not known at the present time.
 However, satisfactory printing according to the invention has been achieved with a conductive metal alloy as ink.
 It is extremely hard at room temperature and adheres well to the surface of the carrier.

 The basic problem with inkjet inks is the conflicting requirements for a coloring agent that will stay on the surface versus rapid bleed through the carrier fluid.

 Desktop inkjet printers, as used in offices and homes, tend to use aqueous ink based on a mixture of water, glycol and dyes or pigments.
 These inks are inexpensive to manufacture but difficult to control on the surface of media, often requiring specially coated media.
 HP inks contain sulfonated polyazo black dye (commonly used for dyeing leather), nitrates and other compounds.
 Aqueous inks are mainly used in printers with thermal inkjet heads, as these heads require water to perform the ink-expelling function.

 While aqueous inks often provide the broadest color gamut and most vivid color, most are not waterproof without specialized coating or lamination after printing.
 Most dye-based inks, while usually the least expensive, are subject to rapid fading when exposed to light or ozone.
 Pigment-based aqueous inks are typically more costly but provide much better long-term durability and ultraviolet resistance.
+This increased resistance is one of the reasons pigment-based inks are commonly used in fine-art and archival printing applications.
 Inks marketed as "archival quality" are usually pigment-based.

 Some professional wide format printers use aqueous inks, but the majority in professional use today employ a much wider range of inks, most of which require piezo inkjet heads and extensive maintenance.